 For the anaemia specifically, there is an amazing superfood plant called Moringa.
 You can buy Moringa powder online.
 It is incredibly green!
 You might have to disguise it in a blob of jam or something as it is not often the favourite flavour for our four legged friends.
 If you can get it as tablets that state they have not been heated, that would be easier.
-My cat loves chlorella!
-He pesters me for them!
 You could use Chlorella as well.
-There's chlorella in Pet Plus, but there is absolutely no risk at all of overdosing it.
+There’s chlorella in PET Plus, but there is absolutely no risk at all of overdosing it.

 Thank you so much for your reply.
 I also spoke with Connor Brady the author of Feeding Dogs and he said exactly the same thing … that vets know nothing about nutrition and just push the rubbish prescription food.

 Since I haven’t been through this before I knew nothing about it or what to do so everything so far has been trial and error and me trying to gain as much info as I can.
 My vet isn’t helpful at all and to be honest I don’t really like her that much for that reason.
 She charged me £150 pounds just for a blood test and did no urinalysis and just told me my dog is dying there is nothing I can do except feed a kidney diet to try and get a few more months.